AngelCase/Vitruvius/note/Haskell/Haskell_.md

 ```
 [演算子の右結合性、左結合性とは - Panda Noir](https://www.pandanoir.info/entry/2016/06/26/115235)

-The second parameter is something of that type also and the return value is also of the same type.
-We could read this type declaration in the curried way, but to save ourselves a headache, we'll just say that this function takes two parameters and returns one thing.
-The first parameter is a function (of type a -> a) and the second is that same a.
-The function can also be Int -> Int or String -> String or whatever.
-But then, the second parameter to also has to be of that type.

 Note: From now on, we'll say that functions take several parameters despite each function actually taking only one parameter and returning partially applied functions until we reach a function that returns a solid value.
 So for simplicity's sake, we'll say that a -> a -> a takes two parameters, even though we know what's really going on under the hood.
 The body of the function is pretty simple.
 We just use the parameter f as a function, applying x to it by separating them with a space and then applying the result to f again.
 Anyway, playing around with the function: